Skip to main content

 Nearly there!
 When your mortgage is approved, the final step is to sign a mortgage deed and a transfer contract (akte van levering) at the notary (notaris).
 Before that, your notary sends you a statement with the closing fees, which must be paid by the transfer date.
 The good news is that fees related to the mortgage are tax-deductible in the Netherlands.

 If your Dutch skills aren’t so strong, the notary will require the presence of an interpreter to ensure you completely understand the terms of the contracts.
-And once every page has been signed and dated, the notary will inform the Dutch Land Registry (Kadaster) about the transfer, and you can walk away with the keys to your new home.
+Once every page has been signed and dated, the notary will inform the Dutch Land Registry (Kadaster) about the transfer, and you can walk away with the keys to your new home.

 Move in!